-Covid-19 Pandemic: monthly meetings are being held by online by Zoom until further notice.
-These are open to DBG members only.
+Covid-19 Pandemic: monthly meetings are being held by online by Zoom until May.
+Zoom meetings are open to DBG members only.
 Details of how to join can be found here.

 We usually meet on the first Tuesday of every month at St Peter’s Crypt, De Beauvoir Road.
 Tea and biscuits are provided from 7:30pm, meetings start at 8pm.